fyrox-book/fyrox-book.github.io/src/fyrox/scene/prefab.md

 As already mentioned in the intro section, instances inherit properties from their parent prefabs.
 For example, you can change position of an object in prefab and every instance will reflect that change - the object's instances will also move.
 This works until there's no manual change to a property in instance, if you do so, your change is considered with higher priority.
-Such feature allows you to tweak instances, add some unique details to them, but keep generic properties from parent prefabs.
+See [this chapter](./inheritance.md) for more info.

 ## Hierarchical Prefabs